fenago/katacoda-scenarios/azure-functions/azure-functions-trigger-queue/steps/1/text.md

-In this scenario, you will learn how to create a function triggered when files are uploaded to or updated in Azure Blob storage.
+In this scenario, you will learn how to create a function that is triggered when messages are submitted to an Azure Storage queue.

 #### Prerequisites
 - Download and install the [Microsoft Azure Storage Explorer](https://storageexplorer.com/).